yuval-a/deriveODM/readme.md

 var ship = new Spaceship('The Beyond');
 ```
 Each new instance - will have an identical data record (a "document") in a MongoDB database, in a `Spaceships` collection,  which will always be synced with the changes you make to the "local" object.
 Once you create a new instance, that instance will also have an auto-generated `_id` value (of type [ObjectID](https://docs.mongodb.com/manual/reference/method/ObjectId/)) associated with it.
-After a while you should see a message on the console: `The Beyond inserted`, that message comes from an instance method that all model instances has by default,
+After a while you should see a message on the console: `The Beyond inserted`, that message comes from an instance method that all model instances have by default,
 and can be overridden by subclasses:
 ```javascript
 _inserted() {